junchuan15/Lamimi2026/README.md

 #### 4. Configure Environment Variables

-Create a `.env` file in the `src/` directory with the following credentials:
+Create a `.env` file in the `src/` directory with the following credentials obtained from Supabase connector:

 ```env
 host=your_database_host